SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "It's okay, just pull it out and continue from where it should be," Fluttershy said.

-"After it's sewed to the dress are we going to sew the sleeve together?"
+"After it's sewed to the dress, are we going to sew the sleeve together?"
 Pinkie asked.

 "Yes, then we will do the second sleeve," Fluttershy said.